 Finally a graph of the EPFD data loss as function of frequency for the default parameters (2000 seconds and 5 trials per frequency) will be created (Annex 6, Fig. 24, 25).

-If you require a a printed document in the report directory, then use
+If you require a printable document in the report directory, then use

 >>publish('survey_report.m','format',fmt,'outputDir',reportdir,'figureSnapMethod','print','showCode',false );